tjjmoto/hw-ruby-intro/README.md

 On the github website (<code>[https://github.com/UCCS-CS300/](https://github.com/UCCS-CS3300-Spring2017/instructor_test_account.git)</code>YOURUCCSUSERNAME), you should see two folders: <code>hw-ruby-intro</code> and <code>hw-ruby-more, </code>where each can be opened and contain your modified code.

-_Note: Github will be covered much more later in class- for now, this is all you need.
-Understand what each command means and read all output!_
+_Note: Github will possibly be covered in the class if needed- for now, this is all you need.
+Understand what each command means and READ ALL OUTPUT!_

 * If you mistype the address, follow the information here to correct the address: https://help.github.com/articles/changing-a-remote-s-url/